ibm-blockchain-wsc/ImmersionWorkshop/docs/xchaincode.md

-# VSCode Lab Part 3 - Cross Chaincode Calls and Debugging a Smart Contract
+# VSCode Lab Part 3 - Cross-Chaincode Calls and Debugging a Smart Contract

 You can use a chaincode to invoke other chaincodes.
 This allows a chaincode to query and write to data outside of its namespace.
-A chaincode can both read and update data outside of its namespace by using chaincode that is instantiated on the same channel.
-However, a chaincode can only query data by using chaincode on different channels.
+A chaincode can both read and update data outside of its namespace when calling chaincode that is instantiated on the same channel.
+However, a chaincode can only query data when calling chaincode on different channels.

 Chaincode to chaincode interactions can be very useful if you are looking to integrate business logic at the chaincode level or for migration purposes.
-The goal of this lab is to show you how to code cross chaincode calls in a smart contract.
+The goal of this lab is to show you how to code cross-chaincode calls in a smart contract.
 The API that is used for doing this is the invokeChaincode() API from the fabric-shim library’s ChaincodeStub class.
 The invokeChaincode() API is a lower-level Fabric API that can be invoked through the higher-level Fabric API that you have been using in the previous labs.

-Part of the cross chaincode process is to understand how and where you want to code the chaincode to chaincode interaction.
-In this lab, we add a new smart contract commercial-bond that we want commercial-paper to query.
-We want to simulate the situation when a commercial-paper is issued, the commercial-paper smart contract queries the commercial-bond contract for current returns on bonds with a similar maturity date, and sets the paper price accordingly.
+Part of the cross-chaincode process is to understand how and where you want to code the chaincode to chaincode interaction.
+In this lab, we add a new smart contract called commercial-bond that we want commercial-paper to query.
+We want to simulate the situation that when a commercial-paper is issued, the commercial-paper smart contract queries the commercial-bond contract for current returns on bonds with a similar maturity date, and sets the paper price accordingly.
 For more details on this particular use case, see the scenario described here: https://hyperledger-fabric.readthedocs.io/en/release-1.4/developapps/chaincodenamespace.html#cross-chaincode-access.

 For this lab commercial-bond is already written and packaged up for you.
 You will clone and add the package to your VSCode IBM Blockchain Platform Extension.
 Then you will package, install and instantiate the contract to your locally running fabric environment.
 The instantiate process will also add a few sample bonds to the ledger and to commercial-bond's world state.
 This way your commercial-paper will have existing bonds to query and extract rates from.
 You can also experiment with commercial-bond's functions by issuing your own bonds.